By Brad / Aug, 31

-For example, you can exclude a purchaser of a specific product from a new email sequence pitching that product.
-Moreover, if your sales sequence has multiple emails you can set up the sequence so that as soon as a subscriber purchases the product they are opted out of the remainder of the sales sequence.
+For example, you can exclude a purchaser of a specific eBook from a new email sequence pitching that eBook.
+Moreover, if your sales sequence has multiple emails you can set up the sequence so that as soon as a subscriber purchases the eBook they are opted out of the remainder of the sales sequence.
 You can also easily start a new product purchaser on an email sequence to keep them engaged with your product, request their feedback or just to say thank you.
 You might ask just your product purchasers to test a new product or grant them a special VIP offer.
-ConvertKit’s powerful tagging system will help you to sell more products.
+ConvertKit’s powerful tagging system will help you to sell more eBooks.

 ConvertKit is an up and coming alternative to MailChimp, Aweber, Mailerlite and similar competitors.
 ConvertKit has fewer email templates and limited A/B testing compared to MailChimp.
 ConvertKit itself has said if you are just after beautiful emails, stick with MailChimp.
 Here is a comparison of Convertkit with MailChimp and other providers.

 Where ConvertKit really shines is the strength of its automation and its user-interface to edit and create automated marketing sequences.
-ConvertKit enables bloggers or small businesses to automate their marketing and engage their email list.
-ConvertKit is right for you if you have products to sell or if you want to engage your list on a regular basis, targeting your subscribers with topics most relevant to their interests.
-Targeting your subscribers with multiple email sequences of course takes time and effort but, the reward is a loyal list that engages with your content on your site and on social media.
+ConvertKit enables food bloggers to automate their marketing and engage their email list.
+ConvertKit is right for you if you have eBooks, meal plans or other digital products to sell or if you want to engage your list on a regular basis, targeting your subscribers with topics most relevant to their interests.
+Targeting your subscribers with multiple email sequences of course takes time and effort but, the reward is a loyal list that engages with the content on your site and on social media.
 An engaged email list is also an important source of traffic that you control, that isn’t subject to the algorithm changes of Google or Pinterest.